 - Check your thermometer before each use.
 Mine have been known to go wonky banging around in a drawer so make sure that it reads 212 degrees in boiling water before trusting that thing with your chocolatiering adventure.

-- Use chocolate with higher percentage of cacao for a more distinctive taste.
+- Use chocolate with a higher percentage of cacao for a more distinctive taste.
 Here’s the chocolate we used in our batch and it has 62% cacao.
 The price here is better than my local gourmet grocery store!

 Fudge is a very good candy to make if you’re new to candy-making so don’t be intimidated.
 Just follow these tips and have fun!